netkv/pkgs/README.md

 **Where does it works?**

-Tested on Linux, Android Termux and FreeBSD.
-It may work on WSL.
+Tested on Linux, Android Termux, Solaris and FreeBSD.
+It also works on WSL.

 **Instalation**